sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

 2. **Meta-Schema Validation:** The value of `$schema` is a URI pointing to a "meta-schema", which defines the structure and validation rules for JSON Schemas.
 A schema that describes another schema is called a "meta-schema".
 The schema is expected to be valid against its own meta-schema.

-* The value of this keyword must be a [URI](https://json-schema.org/draft/2020-12/json-schema-core#RFC3986).
 * The current schema must be valid against the meta-schema identified by this URI.
 * The `$schema` keyword should be used in the document root schema object, and may be used in the root schema objects of embedded schema resources.
 * If this keyword is absent from the document root schema, the resulting behavior is implementation-defined.